5 Signs You Are Being Exploited by Uber / Lyft

 The IRS requires different forms for different types of employees.
 W-2s are typically given to all traditional employees, while 1099s are given to independent contractors.
 If you receive a 1099-K or 1099-MISC from Uber or Lyft rather than a W-2, you may have a case for employee misclassification.

 4.You are not reimbursed for mileage or vehicle related expenses

 Many believe drivers are already being underpaid by Uber and Lyft; however, this is made worse by the fact that drivers are responsible for vehicle-related expenses, including mileage and regular wear and tear.
 As a result, drivers have to give up a portion of their already low wages to maintain their vehicles so that they can continue working.

 If you are not being compensated for mileage or other vehicle-related expenses while on the clock, you are being exploited by Uber and Lyft.

 5. The ABC test

-On January 1, 2020, California’s Assembly Bill 5 (AB 5) went into effect, establishing a set of standards to determine whether any given worker should be classified as an independent contractor or employee.
+On January 1, 2020, California’s Assembly Bill 5 (AB 5) went into effect.
+This Bill establishes a set of standards to determine classification of a worker.
+Whether any given worker should be classified as an independent contractor or employee.
 This set of standards is referred to as the ABC test.

 According to the ABC test, workers are considered independent contractors if they: